program-repair/RepairThemAll/README.md

 10. RSRepair-A
 11. Kali-A

+## Requirements

+1. Linux or Mac
+2. Java 7
+3. Java 8
+4. Python 2
+5. Maven
+6. Ant

 ## Usage

 1. Init the repository with `./init.sh`.
+2. Go to `script/config.py` and update the configuration for your machine (java home, and working directory)
-2. Use `python script/repair.py` to run the repair tools on the benchmarks
+3. Use `python script/repair.py` to run the repair tools on the benchmarks

 General usage: